PytorchConnectomics/VesiclePy/README.md

 ## Requirements

+VesiclePy requires Python 3.10 or higher.
 To install all dependencies, use the central `requirements.txt` file:

 ```bash
 # Clone the repository